Gets the primary clipboard of the widget.

 .

-Finds the descendant of @widget closest to the point (@x, @y).
+Finds the descendant of the widget closest to a point.

-Usually widgets will return nil
+Usually widgets will return NULL

 if the given coordinate is not

-contained in @widget checked via Gtk::Widget#contains
+contained in widget checked via Gtk::Widget#contains

 .